epam/aws-syndicate/README.md

 The commands sets the environment variable SDCT_CONF required by aws-syndicate to operate.

-You may also provide the environment variable SDCT_HOME with Syndicate root folder path.
+You may also provide the environment variable SDCT_HOME.
 Currently this variable influences only the logs path, so if you do, the logs will be saved exactly in the folder you've set.
-If you don't, Syndicate will seek for the root folder by itself.
+Otherwise the logs will be save to the current working directory.

     export SDCT_HOME=$path_to_aws_syndicate_home